Are you want to go summer trip with your type 1 daibetic child ?

 KNOW HOW TO SAY SUGAR IN DIFFERENT LANGUAGES

-UPDATE THE TIME IN DIFFERENT COUNTRY
+UPDATE THE TIME IN A DIFFERENT COUNTRY

-update the time in the pump as you get to a new time zone.
+Update the time in the pump as you get to a new time zone.
 Consider this also for those people taking Lantus or Levemir – 10 p.m. in one place might be 3 a.m. in another destination, and who wants to be injecting at 3 a.m. during vacation!

 CONSULT HEALTH TEAM BEFORE TRIP